 Ingrown toenails are a very common problem that brings a patient to see a podiatrist.
 Ingrown toenails occur when sides of the nails grow in to the skin surrounding the nail.
 This pinching and irritation to the skin causes a painful condition that, if left untreated, can cause an infection.
 This infection can lead to a very serious problem, especially in people with other medical conditions including diabetes, peripheral vascular disease and compromised immune systems.

 Symptoms of Ingrown Toenails

 Early signs and symptoms of ingrown nails include redness and swelling of the skin on the sides of the nail, pain, bleeding, draining pus and thickness, and an overgrowth of the skin surrounding the nail.
 Late signs and symptoms may include the infection spreading to other areas of the foot, and in some cases, causing an infection of the underlying bone.
 It is important to treat an ingrown toenail early to prevent it from worsening and complications arising.

 Fortunately, there are effective treatments for infected ingrown toenails.
-During the physical exam, the doctor will performed a thorough assessment of foot and the involved toe.
+While some ingrown toenails can be treated at home, it is important to see your podiatrist if you think it in infected or if you have condition affecting your blood flow and circulation, such as diabetes.
+During the physical exam, the doctor will perform a thorough assessment of foot and the involved toe.
 If the condition was caused by trauma or if the infection is severe, x-rays may be taken to assess for fracture or infection of the bone.
-Non-invasive vascular testing will be performed to ensure the blood supply to the area is functioning properly.
+Non-invasive vascular testing will be also performed to ensure the blood supply to the area is functioning properly.